idvoretskyi/horizon-cloud/README.md

   for management, and users will pay their cloud provider directly for the hardware usage.
 - __Containers__ -- we'll use Amazon's/Google's/etc. container
   services.
-Fusion applications will be dockerized, which will largely solve the problem of portability.
+Horizon applications will be dockerized, which will largely solve the problem of portability.
 - __On-premise deployment__ -- for enterprise customers, we'll allow
-  them to run Fusion Ops on their servers onsite, and deploy the apps into their private cloud infrastructure (e.g. Kubernetes, Open Stack, etc.)
+  them to run Horizon Cloud on their servers onsite, and deploy the apps into their private cloud infrastructure (e.g. Kubernetes, Open Stack, etc.)

 ## FAQ

-### Why would people use Fusion Ops instead of deploying to AWS themselves or writing a Kubernetes script?
+### Why would people use Horizon Cloud instead of deploying to AWS themselves or writing a Kubernetes script?

 Deployment and management is a serious challenge for different classes of users.